When You Feel Like Giving Up on Winning the Lottery

 It’s a good idea to do it the other way round as well.
-Write a list called, “Continue Playing”.
+Write a list called, “Continue Playing.”
 In this case, you’ll find the pros list is the longer one.
-Seeing this in practice is certain to motivate you.
+Seeing this in practice is sure to motivate you.
 Open your word processor right now, or if you’re old fashioned, take out a pen and paper.

 3. Remember, This Is a Bonus

-You only feel compelled to give up on something when the stakes are really big.
+You only feel compelled to give up on something when the stakes are huge.
 So if you feel like giving up on the lottery, it means you’re putting too much pressure on yourself to win.
 It’s vital to remind yourself that there’s no urgency.
-Winning the lottery is amazing… but it’s a bonus.
+Winning the lottery is fantastic… but it’s a bonus.
 You’re adding richness to your life, and although that richness will be amazing, you don’t need it.
 Playing the lotto should be a responsible endeavor, and this entails keeping your priorities at the forefront.

 4. Appreciate Small Victories

 Sometimes, when you win a small amount, it feels worse than winning nothing at all.
 After all, it feels like you’ve used up your good luck on a value that just wasn’t worth it.
 Once again, you need to remind yourself that winning is not all about luck, and luck is not a commodity like any other.
 Lightning really can strike twice – according to the law of probabilities; you’re just as likely to win after already having won as you were before you won.

 Therefore, try to appreciate the small winnings as a sign of what’s to come.
 Rather than “using up” your luck, it’s showing you very viscerally that you can be a winner.